weecology/livedat/README.md

 6. [Implement your data cleaning and manipulation steps](#datacleaning)
 7. [Some thoughts on security](#security)

-This assumes a basic knowledge of git and GitHub.
+This assumes a basic knowledge of git and GitHub, and an active GitHub account.

 ## Make a copy of this repository <a name="copyrepo"></a>